SABS-R3/software-engineering-day3/_episodes/03-writing-better-code.md

 A number of different docstring formats exist:

-- reST - based on reStructuredText.
+- reST: based on reStructuredText.
 This is probably more prevalent nowadays, and is used by default in PyCharm
-- Epytext - historically based on a format of docstrings used for Java, in their javadoc documentation
+- Epytext: historically based on a format of docstrings used for Java, in their javadoc documentation
-- Google - they have their own format
+- Google: they have their own format
-- numpydoc - recommended by Numpy, based on the Google format, quite verbose
+- numpydoc: recommended by Numpy, based on the Google format, quite verbose

 The format we're using here for our examples is reST.